Author & Educator

 Prologue - Planet Dulon

-The planet Dulon orbited within the Sirius Alpha Canis Major system.
+Nine light-years from Earth, the planet Dulon was dying.
+For eight thousand years, the Eirdula had advanced their technology until their science looked like magic—but their brilliance was outpaced by their hostility.
+When the soils turned poisonous and the moons tracked over a fracturing world, the judgment of the Great Creator descended with a terrifying ultimatum: change or perish.
 The elliptical system contained two moons, and its distance from Earth was a mere nine galactic light-years away.
 Life prospered for the resourceful species called the Eirdula, and their population grew rapidly.
-After 8,000 years of technological advances, they appeared to be magical beings.
-However, with greater breakthroughs came heightened destruction and hostility.
-For the next 1,000 years, the Eirdula struggled, and staggering numbers of lives and vegetation were lost.
+For the next one-thousand years, the Eirdula struggled, and staggering numbers of lives and vegetation were lost.
 New diseases emerged and spread, and food and water lost their nutrition, sometimes even turning poisonous.
 Self-indulgence and self-righteousness proliferated until the species careened out of control.
 The planet Dulon grew closer to becoming inhospitable and unable to sustain itself.

 Eventually, judgment from the Great Creator descended upon the yellow and blue planet.
 The ultimatum from the creator of all galaxies was simple: either change or perish.
 The ruling was a consequence of Eirdula’s actions.
 Then, there was the matter of atonement.
 The Eirdula needed to make amends for their ways, to select another planet heading toward the same fate.
 After considerable contemplation and consultation with Dulon’s highest intelligence, Eirdula cleansed their planet and formed a better relationship with one another.
 They discovered that clear communication was the key to success.
 Necessity increased maturity and humbleness, and servitude became a prized custom.
 By the third pass of their golden star, a complicated social, political, and economic structure had developed, turning Eirdula into a compassionate race.